29 January 2023

 Water is something we all need in our lives.
 A study of water use in Auckland found that, on average, people typically use between 140 and 170 litres of water a day.
 Whether it’s for drinking, cooking, washing, flushing the toilet, watering the garden, or doing the dishes – water is a resource we all rely on every single day.

-Whilst water levels have been restored following a wet winter and spring in 2021, we can expect further pressure on water resources in future years due to population growth in New Zealand and fluctuating weather patterns that will likely lead to hot, dry summers across the country.
+Whilst water levels have been restored following a wet winter in 2022, we can expect further pressure on water resources in future years due to population growth in New Zealand and fluctuating weather patterns that will likely lead to hot, dry summers across the country.

 To combat the growing pressure on the mains water supply, local councils are starting to turn to water tanks and rain harvesting as a way of reducing the demand for mains water.